EA loses Star Wars users, shares tumble

-Electronic Arts lost 400,000 subscribers of "Star Wars: The Old Republic" in the fourth quarter, dealing a blow to its efforts to rely on the new game for growth and sending the game maker's shares down about 9 percent.
+Electronic Arts lost 400,000 subscribers of "Star Wars: The Old Republic" in the fourth quarter, dealing a blow to its efforts to rely on the new game for growth and sending the game maker's shares down as much as 10 percent.

 EA has poured more money and firepower into "Star Wars: The Old Republic" than it has any game in its 30-year history.
 Wall Street is closely watching to see if the game can succeed, since it could bring EA riches for years to come.
 If it struggles, EA's earnings will be hurt in future quarters.